RogueRope/SurvivalGuide/how-to-get-in.md

 ## Get at the location

-The site is near Vielsalm, you can get there by car, but there's also a train station 2.5km away.
+The site is in the Lokeren area, you can get there by car, but there's also a train station 2.5km away.

 Carpool :